 Receive selected content straight into your inbox.

-Weibo’s netizens criticized the anchor for “speaking hogwash,” and “mistakenly applying this multiplication and division method then taking it to the extreme.”
+Weibo’s netizens criticized the CCTV anchor for “speaking hogwash,” and “mistakenly applying this multiplication and division method and then taking it to the extreme.”
 Many netizens even questioned: “Civilians do carry on taking responsibility alone when needing help, but where are your helping hands at this time?”; “Why can’t the special offers, the rewards for privileged officials, and the money deposited in their Swiss bank accounts, be divided by 1.4 billion?
 As we have bad times together, we should also share good times!”; “No matter how trivial a difficulty, if multiplied by 1.4 billion, it will become a huge problem.”; “When assigning houses, distributing cars by official level, and enjoying the rewards for high-ranking officials, don’t we need to think about the 1.4 billion civilians?”

 The number of “1.4 billion” has always been manipulated by the Chinese Communist Party (CCP) to glorify itself, influence public opinion, shape ideology, and maintain its rule.